cizmazia/kdbx-cli/README.md

 - `lput`  change location (URL)
 - `lpaste`  paste new location
 - `nput LABEL`  change note by label
+- `npaste LABEL` paste new note with label
 - `nrm LABEL`  remove note by label
 - `aput LABEL`  change attribute by label
 - `apaste LABEL`  paste new attribute by label